Chery Tiggo 8: South Africa

 The Tiggo 8 Pro was launched in South Africa in February 2022.
 It is available in two variant levels: Distinctive and Executive.
 Both models were powered by the 1.6-litre turbocharged petrol engine.

 The Pro Max model, powered by the 2.0-litre turbocharged petrol engine, was launched in December 2022 to commemorate Chery South Africa's first anniversary.

 Both Tiggo 8 Pro and Tiggo 8 Pro Max received facelifts in August 2023.
 For the facelift, the Distinctive variant on the Pro model was dropped from the lineup.
 An all-wheel drive option was added in the Pro Max model in March 2024.
 The entry-level Executive+ variant was added for the Pro model in December 2024.

 The Tiggo 8 CSH plug-in hybrid version with the 1.5-litre turbocharged petrol plug-in hybrid (PHEV) with front-wheel drive, was launched in South Africa on 11 August 2025 and the CSH version is available for the new Apex variant.

+The LS trim was introduced for the Pro model in August 2026 to replace the Executive+ trim and served as the new entry-level variant.

+The Tiggo 8 was introduced in South Africa in September 2026, in the sole Apex I trim powered by the 1.5-litre turbocharged petrol engine.

+Thailand

+The Tiggo 8 CSH was launched in Thailand on 20 January 2026, with two variants: 2WD Esteem and 4WD Elite, both variants are powered by the 1.5-litre turbocharged petrol plug-in hybrid (PHEV).